HomeLatest NewsCyber SecurityVeeam launches data resilience maturity model to bridge cybersecurity gaps

 Register Now →

-“Data resilience is critical to survival—and most companies are operating in the dark,” said Veeam CEO Anand Eswaran, adding that “the new Veeam DRMM is more than just a model; it’s a wake-up call that equips leaders with the tools and insights necessary to transform wishful thinking into actionable, radical resilience, enabling them to start protecting their data with the same urgency as they protect their revenue, employees, customers and brand.”
+“Data resilience is critical to survival—and most companies are operating in the dark,” said Veeam CEO Anand Eswaran, adding that “the new Veeam DRMM is more than just a model; it’s a wake-up call that equips leaders with the tools and insights necessary to transform wishful thinking into actionable, radical resilience, enabling them to start protecting their data with the same urgency as they protect their revenue, employees, customers and .”

 The DRMM framework offers organisations a way to evaluate their current data resilience across three key areas: data strategy, people and processes and technology.
 Organisations are categorised into four maturity levels—Basic, Intermediate, Advanced and Best-in-Class—depending on their ability to recover from disruptions and minimise data loss.